Qiskit/qiskit-ibm-runtime/docs/how_to/error-suppression.rst

 Configure error suppression
 =============================

+Error suppression techniques optimize and transform your circuit at the point of compilation to minimize errors.
+This is the most basic error handling technique.

-Employing error suppression typically adds more run time to your job.
+Error suppression typically results in some classical pre-processing overhead to your overall runtime.
 Therefore, it is important to achieve a balance between perfecting your results and ensuring that your job completes in a reasonable amount of time.

 Primitives let you employ error suppression techniques by setting the optimization level ("optimization_level" option) and by choosing advanced transpilation options.